 Don't miss it!

-If you didn’t take care of your career in January & February, after promising yourself you would, now is the time!
+If you didn't take care of your career so far this year, after promising yourself you would, now is the time!

 See you there!